-- 157. Actions: 1 of 8 waste applications received in 2017-18 were on allocated sites.
-The remainder were on unallocated sites.
-Of these unallocated sites 1 is in an Area of Search.
-Some of these applications were expansions, variation of conditions or upgrading of existing waste facilities and policy WM7 applied. - 158.
+- 147. Actions: 0 of 11 waste applications received in 2018-19 were on allocated sites.
+The remainder were on unallocated sites or were existing facilities.
+Of these unallocated sites 4 are in an Area of Search.
+Some of these applications were expansions, variation of conditions or upgrading of existing waste facilities and policy WM7 applied. - 148.
 Policy WM1 (Site Prioritisation) and WM2 and WM3 (Sub-regional and District allocated sites) will continue to be promoted through the pre-application process to encourage applicants to consider allocated sites.
 The 5 Year Review will consider the effectiveness of this indicator for monitoring performance of the WLP moving forward.